pitworker/portfolio/public/content/zobits/zobits-text.md

 ![The Zobits figures with the pad](/content/zobits/images/figures-and-pad.jpg "The Zobits figures with the pad")

+The wider *Zobits* ecosystem contains 16 species of plants, animals, fungi, and micro-organisms.
+Each organism occupies a specific niche.
+As users experiment with their biomes, they begin understanding how these niches complement and obstruct each other.

 | ID | Organism | Sprite | Description |
 | -- | -------- | ------ | ----------- |
 | `0x0`  | Large Carnivore | ![large carnivore](/content/zobits/images/carnivoreA.gif "large carnivore") | The *large carnivore* is the apex predator.
 An opportunistic hunter, it will eat nearly any animal it encounters. |